tingkts/Android-LightsService-Demo/README.md

-- codebase_9.0.0_r3\packages\apps\LightsDemo is the codebase app project embeded in the entire platform source code.
+- codebase_9.0.0_r3\packages\apps\LightsDemo is the codebase app project embeded in the entire platform source code and it's built with Android cross-compile build system.